BloomTech-Labs/city-data-comparison-fe/README.md

 - React-carousel
 - Redux
   - The application's state management uses redux.
 We currently have a reducer for the selected cities.
+  - We use the hooks-based Redux API rather than the higher-order-component Redux API: https://react-redux.js.org/api/hooks
-  - Future iterations of the project might implement a reducer and actions for the currently logged in user and their favorite cities, as well as a reducer for the map viewport settings as they change dynamically when the user selects a city.
+  - Future iterations of the project might implement a reducer for the map viewport settings, as they change dynamically when the user selects a city.
 - Redux Thunk
   - Redux Thunk library is used for async action creator functions.
 - Material UI